-Melania And Barron Trump Finally Have An Official White House Move-In Date
+Melania And Barron Trump Have A White House Move-In Date

 Melania Trump and her young son, Barron, will officially be moving into the White House this month.